-The total portfolio, on a trade date basis, was valued at \$17.64 billion at the end of 2023, up from \$16.76 billion at the end of 2022.
-Within OP&F's portfolio, strong absolute returns in U.S. equity, non-U.S. equity, high yield, private credit and midstream energy infrastructure were offset by weak returns in U.S. TIPS and real estate.
-Given the magnitude of the strong returns in the aforementioned asset classes, along with their weights within the total portfolio, combined to deliver a positive total portfolio return in 2023.
-For calendar year 2023, the total portfolio's investment return was 9.52% gross of fees, and 9.04% net, compared to a policy index return of 10.30%.
-This represents an underperformance of the total portfolio's policy index return by 78 bps gross and 126 bps net.
-OP&F's investments in U.S. equity, high yield, core fixed income, U.S. TIPS and real assets were the asset class composites to underperform their respective asset class benchmarks over the course of 2023.
-Also, the derivatives overlay strategy managed by Russell Investments subtracted 125 bps from the total fund performance.
+The total portfolio, on a trade date basis, was valued at \$18.62 billion at the end of 2024, up from \$17.64 billion at the end of 2023.
+Within OP&F's portfolio, strong absolute returns in U.S. equity, high yield, private credit, midstream energy infrastructure and commodities, especially gold, were offset by weak returns in U.S. TIPS, real estate and core fixed income.
+Worth noting was the absolute strength of midstream energy infrastructure as OP&F's midstream energy infrastructure composite returned 43.29% on a net of fees basis in 2024.
+The magnitude of the strong returns in the aforementioned asset classes, along with their weights within the total portfolio, combined to deliver a positive total portfolio return in 2024.
+For calendar year 2024, the total portfolio's investment return was 11.13% gross of fees, and 10.58% net, compared to a policy index return of 10.03%.
+This represents an outperformance of the total portfolio's policy index return by 110 bps gross and 55 bps net.
+OP&F's investments in U.S. equity, international equity, private credit, U.S. TIPS, real estate and commodities, including gold, were the asset class composites to outperform their respective asset class benchmarks over the course of 2024.

-Despite last year's positive absolute performance, OP&F experienced poor relative peer group performance.
-The total portfolio's 2023 results ranked in the 89th percentile of Wilshire's All Public Plans - Total Fund Universe.
-Long-term peer group performance still remains attractive with the three-year, five-year and 10-year results ranked in the 8th, 38th and 14th percentiles, respectively, of that same peer universe.
-With 2023's result, OP&F's three-year annualized gross of fees return now stands at 6.39%, and 5.73% net, while the five-year annualized gross of fees return is 9.05%, and 8.40% net.
-OP&F's 10-year gross of fees return is 7.54%, and 6.92% net.
-Despite the weak underperformance versus the policy index in 2023, OP&F's three-year relative return is still above the policy index return of 4.68% for the same period, while OP&F's five-year return also beat the policy index return of 8.05%.
-The 10-year return also bested the policy index return of 6.45%.
+In addition to last year's positive absolute performance, OP&F experienced good relative peer group performance.
+The total portfolio's 2024 results ranked in the 35th percentile of Wilshire's All Public Plans - Total Fund Universe.
+Long-term peer group performance still remains attractive with the three-year, five-year and 10-year results ranked in the 28th, 29th and 16th percentiles, respectively, of that same peer universe.
+With 2024's result, OP&F's three-year annualized gross of fees return now stands at 3.56%, and 2.99% net, while the five-year annualized gross of fees return is 7.63%, and 7.01% net.
+OP&F's 10-year annualized gross of fees return is 7.85%, and 7.23% net.
+Given the relatively good outperformance versus the policy index in 2024, OP&F's three-year annualized returns, both gross and net, are above the policy index return of 2.77%, while OP&F's fiveyear annualized returns, both gross and net, also beat the policy index return of 6.76%.
+The 10-year annualized returns, both gross and net, also bested the policy index return of 6.76%.

-The total portfolio value stood at approximately \$18.13 billion as of March 31, 2024, which equates to an unaudited, estimated return of 3.72% for the first quarter of 2024, compared to a policy index return of 3.07%.
-U.S. equity, real estate, U.S. TIPS, and midstream energy infrastructure contributed to the outperformance in the first quarter.
+The total portfolio value stood at approximately \$19.13 billion as of March 31, 2025, which equates to an unaudited, estimated return of 3.10% for the first quarter of 2025, compared to a policy index return of 2.20%.
+The performance of OP&F's U.S. equity, international equity, U.S. TIPS and real assets investment managers vs. their respective benchmarks contributed to the outperformance vs. the policy index return in the first quarter.

-The Board of Trustees and staff believe that a well-diversified portfolio will serve OP&F well over the long-term.
-As mentioned in prior reports, the Board of Trustee's 2010 adoption of risk parity at the asset allocation level and their ongoing reaffirmation and implementation of that approach demonstrate that OP&F is committed to creating and maintaining a well-diversified portfolio.
-Staff and consultants are constantly evaluating the environment and different approaches to maintain a risk-balanced portfolio within the risk parity construct.
+The Board and investment staff believe that a well-diversified portfolio will serve OP&F well over the long term.
+As mentioned in prior reports, the Board's 2010 adoption of risk parity at the asset allocation level and their ongoing reaffirmation and implementation of that approach demonstrate that OP&F is committed to creating and maintaining a well-diversified portfolio.
+Investment staff and consultants are constantly evaluating the environment and different approaches to maintain a risk-balanced portfolio within the risk parity construct.
 As in the past, OP&F has and will continue to evaluate non-correlated, non-traditional strategies and asset classes in its search for optimal risk-adjusted returns.

-EQUITIES - U.S. AND NON-U.S.
+EQUITIES - U.S. AND INTERNATIONAL